lokashrinav/lokashrinav/README.md

 ### About Me

 Hi, I'm Shrinav Loka, a Computer Science and Math student at the University of Maryland - College Park.
-I just want to have fun coding.
+Let's have fun coding!

 ### 🧰 Languages and Tools